Olivia-Nalwoga/UST-631-high-dimensional-variable-selection/README.md

 ### LASSO Variable Selection

-LASSO regression reduced the high-dimensional predictor set to a small subset of complete blood count (CBC) variables: hematocrit (LBXHCT), red blood cell count (LBXRBCSI), mean corpuscular hemoglobin (LBXMCHSI), and red cell distribution width (LBXRDW).
-These variables are biologically related to hemoglobin and represent interpretable predictors retained after accounting for multicollinearity.
+LASSO identified a smaller and more interpretable subset of predictors, the reduced model achieved predictive performance comparable to the full model.
+The permutation test indicates that any observed difference in performance is not statistically significant, highlighting a trade-off between simplicity and interpretability without a clear loss in accuracy.

 ### Reduced Model Performance

-A reduced linear regression model fit using only the LASSO-selected predictors exhibited substantially worse predictive performance, with a test-set MSE of approximately **0.0233**.
-The observed difference in prediction error between the reduced and full models was **0.0184**, indicating a large loss in predictive accuracy when using the reduced model.
+A reduced linear regression model fit using only the LASSO-selected predictorsexhibited substantially worse predictive performance, with a test-set MSE ofapproximately **0.0233**.
+The observed difference in prediction error between thereduced and full models was **0.0184**, indicating a large loss in predictive accuracy when using the reduced model.

 ### Permutation-Based Comparison

-After correcting the permutation test to repeat LASSO variable selection within each shuffle, no predictors were selected under the permuted outcomes.
-As a result, no finite null distribution of the test statistic could be constructed.
-This indicates that the predictive structure observed in the real data is far from what would be expected under random association.
+The permutation test produced a p-value of 0.143, which exceeds the 0.05 significance level.
+Therefore, we fail to reject the null hypothesis that the observed difference in predictive performance between the reduced and full models could have occurred by chance.

+This suggests that the reduced model does not exhibit a statistically significant loss in predictive accuracy relative to the full model.

+Bootstrap analysis indicates that the full model’s test-set MSE is stable across resamples, suggesting that the model’s performance is not driven by sampling variability.

 ### Bootstrap Uncertainty Estimation

 Bootstrap resampling of the training data produced a stable distribution of the full model’s test-set MSE.
-The 95% bootstrap confidence interval for the full model MSE was approximately **[0.00445, 0.00636]**, and the observed MSE fell well within this interval.
+The 95% bootstrap confidence interval for the full model MSE was approximately **[0.00438, 0.00631]**, and the observed MSE fell well within this interval.
 This suggests that the full model’s predictive performance is reliable and not driven by random sampling variation.